MD-CWI/afivo-streamer/documentation/installation.md

     `export FC=/usr/bin/gfortran`

 ### Making videos using VisIt
-* The following link gives an overview on creating movies in VisIt:[Making movies in VisIt](https://www.visitusers.org/index.php?title=Making_Movies).
+* The following link gives an overview on creating movies in VisIt: [Making movies in VisIt](https://www.visitusers.org/index.php?title=Making_Movies).

 #### Issues encountered and the solutions: